-Section 32 - Responsibility of a derivatives firm to report material non-compliance
+Section 32 - Responsibility of a derivatives dealer to report material non-compliance to the regulator or securities regulatory authority

-The requirement on a derivatives firm to make a report to the securities regulatory authority under section 32 will depend on whether the particular non-compliance would reasonably be considered by the derivatives firm to be material non-compliance with the Instrument or applicable securities legislation and create a risk of material harm to a derivatives party or to capital markets or otherwise reflect a significant pattern of non-compliance.
+The requirement on a derivatives dealer to make a report to the regulator under section 32 will depend on whether the particular non-compliance would reasonably be considered by the derivatives dealer to be non-compliance with the Instrument or applicable securities legislation and create a risk of material harm to a derivatives party or to capital markets, or otherwise reflect a significant pattern of non-compliance.

-The derivatives firm should establish a standard for determining when there is a risk of material harm to a derivatives party of the firm or to the capital markets.
+The derivatives dealer should establish a standard for determining when there is a risk of material harm to a derivatives party of the firm or to the capital markets.
 Whether the harm is "material" is dependent on the specific circumstances.
 Material harm to a small, unsophisticated derivatives party may differ from the material harm to a large, more sophisticated derivatives party.